ZilinXiang/Radial-Basis-Function-Network/README.md

 * python3
 * scikit-learn
 ## Notes
   1. **How to specify the centers is the most difficult**.
-I specify the centers with clustering centers. ( So you can use any clustering algorithm to get the centers. )
+I specify the centers with clustering centers. ( So you can use any clustering algorithm to get the centers. ).
+Now, you can specify the number of centers as whatever you want.
   2. **The scale length of each radial basis function can be different.** But I set the scale length of each radial basis function with same value.
 ## Test
 ![test result](test.png)